skonfig/extra/type/__ssrq_uwsgi_app/man.rst

 gid
    :strong:`setgid`\ (2) to the specified group/gid.
 harakiri
-   Respawn processes when a request wasn't answered within a number of seconds. home set ``PYTHONHOME``/virtualenv http
+   respawn processes when a request wasn't answered within a number of seconds. home set ``PYTHONHOME``/virtualenv http